Zebrafish: Lab Rats of The Future, Today

 They were first a subject of scientific interest due to their transparent embryos making them ideal for developmental biology studies, allowing for their physiology to be studied using nothing more than a microscope.

-In a very loose sense, the same pathways and genes that made my heart and your heart are also responsible for switching on heart development in zebrafish embryos.
-Yet, in their larval stage zebrafish are able to regenerate their heart tissue – which is something that is being studied for its application in humans.
+It just so happens that similar pathways and genes that govern our heart are also responsible for switching on heart development in zebrafish embryos.
+Yet, in their larval stage zebrafish are able to regenerate their heart tissue.
+This remarkable ability is something that is being studied for its potential application in human tissue.

 Zebrafish tumors are also expressed similarly to human ones, along with being fully transplantable and able to be genetically mapped.
 The mapping of zebrafish oncogenes has already been the driving force behind the identification of cancer causing mutations in humans.